 Originally published on www.elearningindustry.com

-Although customer word-of-mouth is important, don’t forget about analysts.
-It’s crucial to ally with industry analysts who can help you get the word out rapidly.
+Although customer word-of-mouth is important, don’t forget about LMS analyst relations.
+It’s crucial to ally with industry analysts who can help you get the word out quickly.

 The best marketers I know spend a lot of time measuring what works and what converts leads into sales.
 Unfortunately, you can only measure so much.
 You may have already learned that sometimes you must go with your gut.
 There are reasons why your sales are slumping or why you are growing rapidly, that you may never discover.
 If you can find those reasons, it’s usually one of three things: